JinkyoJB/jungleProject/README.md

 # MERN Boilerplate

-CURRENTLY NOT WORKING, PLEASE USE [Vite Boilerplate](https://github.com/leesamuel423/vite-boilerplate) IN THE MEANTIME

 This is a MERN stack boilerplate that uses MongoDB, Express, React, and Node.js.
 This repository provides a starting point for building full-stack web applications using the MERN stack.

 ## Table of Contents